 DISCLAIMER: The Octopus Gateway is no longer available through Wattics – please contact our support team (firstname.lastname@example.org) about connecting your Klik 2 electrical meters to the Wattics energy management platform through another gateway device (Carlo Gavazzi, Schneider, Accuenergy and more) available though Wattics.

 Are you ready for energy savings?
-Enable our cloud-based energy analytics and dashboard for your Klik 2 electrical meters, to discover, measure and verify savings in the premises you manage.
+Enable our cloud-based energy analytics and energy monitoring dashboard for your Klik 2 electrical meters, to discover, measure and verify savings in the premises you manage.

 It is assumed that your Klik 2 meters are already wired and measuring fuel consumption.
 If not, read and understand Aquametro manuals for installing, operating, or maintaining your Klik 2 meters.
 Installation and program procedures must be carried out and inspected by qualified personnel.
 Qualified personnel are those who, based on their training and experience, are capable of identifying risks and avoiding potential hazards when working with this product.

 1 Pulse connection

 Make sure that all devices are powered off before any wiring is done.

 1. Power Octopus and Klik 2 meter off

 2. Connect the 24VDC V+ output from the Octopus to the second left pulse terminal

 3. Wire pulse line from the most left pulse terminal to one of the Octopus inputs

 2 Octopus Software Configuration